GayFurryTeam/hostname-whitelist/README.md

 specific hostnames or IP addresses.
 This is useful for preventing direct IP connections or enforcing the use of specific domains (e.g., `play.example.com`).

+## Why is this important?

+Malicious actors can create their own BungeeCord or Velocity proxy and forward players to your server without their knowledge.
+This allows them to perform a **Man-in-the-Middle (MitM) attack**, enabling them to:

+- Log all commands (including `/login` and `/register` passwords on non-premium servers).
+- Hijack player sessions (playing as the user).
+- Execute commands on behalf of the victim.

+By enforcing a hostname whitelist, you ensure that players can ONLY connect via your official domain (e.g., `uwu.org.ua`), effectively blocking these malicious redirects.

+Similar security systems are used by major servers like **DonutSMP**, **2b2t**, and **Hypixel** to protect their players.

 ## Features

 - **Hostname Whitelisting**: Only allow connections from specified domains or